sarahciston/codingcare/posts/designdoc.md

 >"The database depends on the loss of the thing itself." -Tara McPherson, *Feminist in a Software Lab*

+>"This queer model opens up new imaginaries and forgotten language beyond the confines of accurate prediction and effective generalization.
+We understand this type of machine learning as **replacing training with listening**.
+A listening which as Kara Keeling describes is a 'generative proposition another world is possible, the insistence that such a world already is here now and it listens, with others, for the poetry, poetry, the refrains, the rhythms, and the noise such a world is making'.
+(2019, ix)" — Winnie Soon, [Queer Motto API](https://gitlab.com/siusoon/queer-motto-api/)

 ## 0. Overview